bleenco/vex/README.md

 We improve localtunnel in following points:
 * Server creates TCP tunnels on demand, only after receiving a request from the client.
 There are no *n* open sockets awaiting for incomming requests.
-* (in progress) Supporting all protocols.
-Localtunnel supports only TCP tunnels for HTTP protocol.

 ## Building project